-Like St. Benedict and St. Scholastic, the Knepper twins had “hundreds of conversations” about God and the Catholic faith.
-Through such discussions and through the witness of her brother and some Catholic friends, and “by grace,” said Knepper, “God slowly started to reveal to me the beauty of the sacraments, the real presence of the body and blood.”
+Like St. Benedict and St. Scholastica, the Knepper twins had “hundreds of conversations” about God and the Catholic faith.
+Through such discussions and through the witness of her brother and some Catholic friends, and “by grace,” said Knepper, “God slowly started to reveal to me the beauty of the sacraments, the Real Presence of the body and blood.”

 She started worshiping at St. Joan of Arc Parish in 2016.
 But it was a trip a year ago to visit Joseph at Mount St. Mary’s Seminary in Emmitsburg, Maryland, that propelled her faith forward.

 “To see these [seminarians] and God using them to witness to me, [the faith] became very real to me through my brother’s life and their lives,” said Knepper.
 “After that I discerned and kept praying about RCIA.
 I knew for a few months before RCIA that this was the journey for me.”

 That journey was enhanced not by choosing St. Scholastica as her confirmation saint, but rather by St. Scholastica pursuing her, she said.

 “It was St. Scholastica’s feast day [on Feb.
 10],” Knepper recalled.
 “My brother sent me a reading about her feast day without realizing she was a twin.
 He said she reminded him of me.”

 Shortly afterward, Melinda Rivelli, a pastoral associate at St. Joan of Arc Parish, mentioned the saint to Knepper as a possible patron saint.